zeke/devcenter-scraper/content/md/one-off-dynos.md

 Timeout awaiting process
 ```

-You can test your connection to Heroku by trying to connect directly to port 5000 by using telnet to `rendezvous.runtime.heroku.com`.
+You can test your connection to Heroku by trying to connect directly to `rendezvous.runtime.heroku.com` on port 5000 using telnet.
 A successful session will look like this:

 ```term
 $ telnet rendezvous.runtime.heroku.com 5000